krystofex/blender-medal-generator/README.md

-# blender medal generator for blender 2.9
+# medal generator for blender 2.9